tjbencomo/ngs-pipeline/README.md

 each step is executed with a `conda` environment specified in `envs/`.
 This approach controls the OS and individual packages, ensuring that certain software versions are used for analysis.
-This approach can be enabled with the `--use-conda --use-singularity` flags. **This approach is recommended because using YAMLs to specify environment records the software version used for each step, helping others reproduce your results.**
+This approach can be enabled with the `--use-conda --use-singularity` flags. **This approach is recommended because using .yaml files to specify the environment records the software version used for each step, helping others reproduce your results.**

 ### Other